LakshyaRastogi25/WebAppSecurity-Labs/README.md

 This repository draws on insights from **The Web Application Hacker's Handbook** and **OWASP Web Security Testing Guide (WSTG)**, two essential resources for mastering web application security.

 ## Lab Structure and Approach
 The labs in this repository are based on hands-on exercises from **PortSwigger**.
-The labs are divided into **server-side vulnerabilities** and **client-side vulnerabilities**.
-Starting with server-side vulnerabilities, I am focusing on beginner-friendly, foundational topics to build a strong base before moving into more complex, client-side vulnerabilities.
+The project includes both **server-side vulnerabilities** and **client-side vulnerabilities**.
+I would prefer starting with server-side vulnerabilities, being it beginner-friendly, foundational topics to build a strong base before moving into more complex, **client-side vulnerabilities**.

 ## Contents
-- SQL Injection
+- NoSQL Injection
 - Authentication Vulnerabilities
 - Path Traversal
 - Command Injection